 Responsible Tourism Partnership one of "5 Meaningful Voices In The Push For Responsible Tourism"

 Other Responsible Tourism Newsletters

-You are receiving this email because you have been receiving RT News for some years or have subscribed online more recently.
+You are receiving this email because you have been receiving RT News for some years or have recently subscribed online.
 Your name and email address is kept securely by our agent and used only to send you a copy of RT News.
 We will never sell or give your mailing address to any other organisation.
-Every edition of RT News sent by email comes with an unsubscribe function so if at any time you wish to cease receiving RT News please unsubscribe.
+Every edition of RT News sent by email comes with an unsubscribe function so if at any time you wish to cease receiving RT News, please unsubscribe.
 Our mailing list contains only your name and email address.